mukopikmin/cordova-bluemix-iotf/README.md

 * Accelaration
 * GPS

+In default source code, this app publishes sensor data to Bluemix once every 3 seconds.

-## Download binary
+## Download Installer for Android

-For android, apk file can be downloaded from here soon.
+For android, APK file can be downloaded from [here](mukopikmin/cordova-bluemix-iotf/master/docs/cordova-sensor.apk).

 ## Supported platforms